If you’re managing food allergies, protein is usually the hardest piece to figure out.

 Homemade Allergy-Friendly Protein Powder (Top 9 Allergen-Free and Pea-Free)

-If you prefer full control over ingredients, you can make your own simple seed-based protein blend at home.
+If you prefer full control over ingredients, you can make your own simple seed-based protein blend at home, especially if you’re already making allergy-friendly recipes at home.

 Ingredients